vitthalr/blender-mcp-github-copilot/readme.md

 $env:Path = "C:\Users\$env:USERNAME\.local\bin;$env:Path"
 ```

-For other operating systems, installation instructions are available on the UV website: [Install UV](https://docs.astral.sh/uv/getting-started/installation/)
+For other operating systems, installation instructions are available on the UV website: <a href="https://docs.astral.sh/uv/getting-started/installation/" target="_blank">Install UV</a>

 ### Installing the Blender Addon

-1. Download the `addon.py` file from [this link](https://raw.githubusercontent.com/ahujasid/blender-mcp/refs/heads/main/addon.py) and save it to your computer
+1. Download the `addon.py` file from <a href="https://raw.githubusercontent.com/ahujasid/blender-mcp/refs/heads/main/addon.py" target="_blank">this link</a> and save it to your computer
 2. Open Blender
 3. Go to Edit > Preferences > Add-ons
 4. Click "Install..." and select the saved `addon.py` file